coopiteasy/addons/membership_global_member_view/README.rst

 |badge1| |badge2| |badge3|

-Global view of the members, for all companies and without seeing personnal data..
+Global view of the members, for all companies and without seeing personnal data.

 **Table of contents**